StudioKaa/amoclient/README.md

 # Amoclient

-A Laravel 5 package for use with the _amologin_ OpenID connect server.
+A Laravel 5 (and up) package for use with the _amologin_ OpenID connect server.

 ## Installation